What Makes New Orleans So Fun? These Experiences Say It All

 Felix's Restaurant on Bourbon Street in the French Quarter features a close-up of the neon sign displaying the restaurant name.

-Louisiana’s waters produce more than 850 million pounds of seafood every year, so there’s no shortage of fresh fish, crawfish, crabs, shrimp, and oysters, in New Orleans.
+Louisiana’s waters produce more than 850 million pounds of seafood every year, so there’s no shortage of fresh fish, crawfish, crabs, shrimp, and oysters in New Orleans.

-Eat seafood in season for best taste, price, and sustainability.
+Eat seafood in season for the best taste, price, and sustainability.
 Generally, crawfish are in season January through June; shrimp April through August; soft shell crabs May through September, and oysters year round (but they’re plumper September through April).

 Try a Central Grocery Muffuletta